lordemporor/otrio/README.md

 otriomanager requests from the seperate modules to play when it decides its their turn.
 There are 4 types of players:
 Random - Places in a random spot that is allowed
-Algorithm - An algorithm that just tries to win in a single row.
+Algorithm - An algorithm that just tries to win.
 It doesn't block nor try to win in two places at once
  Note: *Algorithm would be super easy against a human, its made solely for training the ai how to block*
 Human - A human player interfaced through otriographics.py
 Ai - Q-Learning AI that is the main goal of the project, to make a decent one.